Founded in 1846, the School of Medicine and Biomedical Sciences

 Notable among these accomplishments:

 At the start of the 21st century, our school’s clinical and basic-science strengths are evident in cardiovascular and neurologic disorders, ion-channel physiology and biophysics, retinal and cardiac electrophysiology, cellular and molecular signaling, computational biophysics and exercise physiology.
-Our Center for Single Molecule Biophysics and the Witebsky Center for Microbial Pathogenesis and Immunology enjoy national reputations.
+Our research centers enjoy national reputations.